Cthnn/Flight-Simulation/README.md

 The following are instruction on how to use the program.

 To toggle between Free Camera mode and Flight mode, press F. The default mode is Free Camera mode.
+While in Flight mode, use the following keybinds

+    - Horizontal Loop: H
+    - Vertical Loop: V

 To toggle between display modes, use the following key bindings: